neasair/website/README.md

 This is the website content for [neasair.org](https://neasair.org), created using the static website generator [Hugo](https://gohugo.io).

-To generate the website, install Hugo then run:
+To generate the website, install Hugo, change to your local website directory, then run:

 ```
 hugo